 The history of the Dow Jones Industrial Average, or DJIA, goes back to May 26, 1896.
 Charles Dow, Wall Street Journal editor and founder of Dow Jones and Company, first compiled and published the average as an indicator of stock market performance.

 When first published, the original components, or member companies, of the Dow Jones Industrial Average included "smokestack" companies across a range of industries.
-Of the original twelve companies that made up the Industrials back in 1896, only General Electric is still part of the Index.
+Of the original twelve companies that made up the Industrials back in 1896, General Electric was the last company to be removed from the index on June 26, 2018.
 The other eleven companies included:

 The original components of the Dow Jones Industrials have changed over the years, and the index no longer represents companies that are in strictly agricultural and "heavy industries" such as tobacco, sugar, iron, leather, and rubber.
 As the U.S. economy has grown to rely on non-industrial sectors, greater emphasis has been placed on companies providing financial services, retailing, and technology.